ckfinder/ckfinder-translations/README.md

 When your translation is ready, you can share it by submitting a [pull request](https://github.com/ckfinder/ckfinder-translations/pulls) on GitHub or sending it to us to [info@cksource.com](info@cksource.com).
 We will be happy to add it to the official repository.
 Thank you for your help!

+## Translating Edit Image Options

+CKFinder includes some image editing options provided by [CamanJS](http://camanjs.com/).
+If you find some captions from this section unclear (like some filters or presets) and would like to see working examples of what these effects do, visit the CamanJS [Interactive Example](http://camanjs.com/examples/) page.
+Another idea is to check your favorite (localized) photo editing application for clues.

 ## License

 Copyright (C) 2007-2015, CKSource - Frederico Knabben.
 All rights reserved.